 Each program in the School of Professional Studies offers students a solid knowledge base in the theory and practice in their chosen field.
 The school stresses applying that intellectual foundation to address society's needs.

 - Criminal Justice (BA) (Minor) - Social Work (BSW)

 Master of Business Administration Type: MBA

 Program Sequence

-The MBA is built on a Business Core that includes courses in (3 credits each):
+The MBA is built on the following Business Core courses (3 credits each):